 - secure family pets so they do not interfere with the casualty’s treatment

-- if possible, collect any medication being taken by the patient, write down the patient’s GP details or tell the paramedics about any allergies the patient has.
+- if possible, collect any medication by the patient is taking, write down the patient’s GP details or tell the paramedics about any allergies the patient has.

 - if you are in your car, switch on car lights and hazards, wear a fluorescent vest and always carry a torch or ensure you have a phone charger.